huanlv94/nauh-ico/README.md

-# Sample crowdsale starter project
+# Nauh crowdsale starter project

 This is a sample project for getting started with a custom crowdsale contract with [OpenZeppelin](https://openzeppelin.org/).
 It is an introductory example to learn how to use OpenZeppelin.
 Note that this project has not been audited and hence **is not intended for production use**.